jendave/fifth-edition-srd/docs/player/Classes/Monk.md

 Monks of the Way of the Open Hand are the ultimate masters of martial arts combat, whether armed or unarmed.
 They learn techniques to push and trip their opponents, manipulate ki to heal damage to their bodies, and practice advanced meditation that can protect them from harm.

 #### Open Hand Technique
-Starting when you choose this tradition at 3rd level, you can manipulate your enemy’s ki when you harness your own.
+Starting when you choose this tradition at 3rd level, you can manipulate your enemy's ki when you harness your own.
 Whenever you hit a creature with one of the attacks granted by your Flurry of Blows, you can impose one of the following effects on that target:

 * It must succeed on a Dexterity saving throw or be knocked prone.
 * It must make a Strength saving throw.
 If it fails, you can push it up to 15 feet away from you.
-* It can’t take reactions until the end of your next turn.
+* It can't take reactions until the end of your next turn.

 #### Wholeness of Body
 At 6th level, you gain the ability to heal yourself.
 As an action, you can regain hit points equal to three times your monk level.
 You must finish a long rest before you can use this feature again.